seattlewebco/starter-theme/README.md

 ## Features

-The Seattle Web Co. theme aims to modernize, organize and enhance some aspects of Genesis child theme development.
+The Seattle Web Co.
+Starter Theme aims to modernize, organize and enhance some aspects of Genesis child theme development.
 Take a look at what is waiting for you:

-- [Bourbon](https://github.com/seothemes/swc/tree/master/assets/scss) as a lightweight Sass toolkit
+- [Bourbon](https://github.com/seattlewebco/starter-theme/tree/master/assets/scss) as a lightweight Sass toolkit
 - [Laravel Mix](https://laravel.com/docs/5.8/mix) for automating development build tasks
 - [Browsersync](https://browsersync.io/) for synchronized browser testing
 - [Config-based](https://www.alainschlesser.com/config-files-for-reusable-code/), OOP modular architecture